QWHA: Quantization-Aware Walsh-Hadamard Adaptation for Parameter-Efficient Fine-Tuning on Large Language Models: Experiments

 \subsection{Computational Efficiency}

 Training time for QWHA on the Alpaca dataset with LLaMA-3.1-8B is reported in Table~\ref{table:training_latency}, where QWHA achieves a substantial speedup over previous FT-based adapters by leveraging WHA.
 WHA employs a single transform instead of the double transform used in conventional FT-based adapters, while achieving higher accuracy.
 Moreover, the fast recursive WHT kernel replaces matrix multiplications with a smaller number of additions and subtractions.
 In contrast, the recursive kernels of DCT and DHT, which require the DFT, are slower than direct matrix multiplication due to duplicated computations for imaginary parts.
 As a result, WHT achieves a similar training time to low-rank adapters or to a simple sparse adapter.
 In contrast, LoCA incurs additional latency even compared to SSH, due to the training of location parameters.
 Memory usage remains almost identical across all adapters with the same number of parameters.
-Detailed results on the training time of each transform kernel and the memory usage of each adapter are provided in Appendix~\ref{appendix:experimental_time} and Appendix~\ref{appendix:experimental_memory}.
+Detailed results on the training time of each transform kernel and the memory usage of each adapter are provided in Appendix~\ref{appendix:experimental_trainoverhead}.
+In addition, initialization latency and memory usage of each adapters are provided in Appendix~\ref{appendix:experimental_initoverhead}, and inference throughput and memory usage are provided in Appendix~\ref{appendix:experimental_inferenceoverhead}.